ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 ### Filter by product group

-To filter products by a group, simply expand the **Product Group** dropdown menu and select the desired group.
+Products can be filtered by their Product group.

-Once selected, only products from the chosen group will appear in the list.
+Once you select a group, only products belonging to it will appear in the list.

 ![pictures](pictures/product-list-filterr.png)